 Policy Statement: Medication abortion is a safe and effective method for early abortion.(1, 2) Adequate counseling and follow-up care will enhance its safety and acceptability.
-Providing medication abortion by telemedicine is a safe option.(3, 4) For most patients, testing before a medication abortion, including ultrasound, is not required.(5,6)
+Providing medication abortion by telemedicine is a safe option.(3, 4) For most patients, testing before a medication abortion, including ultrasound, is not required.(5, 6) People can safely manage early medication abortion on their own.

-- Standard 6.1.
-Initial evaluation must include pertinent medical history. - Standard 6.2.
-The patient must be informed about the efficacy, side effects, and risks, including excessive bleeding, infection, and teratogenicity of the medications used.(7) - Recommendation 6.2.1.
+Initial evaluation must include pertinent medical history.

+The patient must be informed about the efficacy, side effects, and risks, including excessive bleeding, infection, and teratogenicity of the medications used.(7)

 Breastfeeding is not a contraindication to medication abortion with mifepristone and misoprostol.
-Patients should be informed that breastfeeding can continue uninterrupted without concern for side effects in infants.(8,9) - Option 6.2.1.1.
-As appropriate, patients may be informed that no evidence-based way to reverse mifepristone exists.(10) - Option 6.2.1.2.
-Not taking an evidence-based regimen of misoprostol after mifepristone may be associated with unusual bleeding, particularly after 49 days.(11) - Standard 6.3.
-The patient must be informed that a uterine aspiration may be necessary. - Standard 6.4.
-Patient instructions must include information about use of medications at home and symptoms of abortion complications. - Standard 6.5.
-The facility must provide an emergency contact service on a 24-hour basis and must offer or assure referral for uterine aspiration if indicated. - Standard 6.6.
+Patients should be informed that breastfeeding can continue uninterrupted without concern for side effects in infants.(8, 9)

+Option 6.2.1.1 As appropriate, patients may be informed that no evidence-based way to reverse mifepristone exists.(10)

+Not taking an evidence-based regimen of misoprostol after mifepristone may be associated with unusual bleeding, particularly after 49 days.(11)

+The patient must be informed that a uterine aspiration may be necessary.

+Patient instructions must include information about use of medications at home and symptoms of abortion complications.

+The provider must provide an emergency contact service on a 24-hour basis to assist with further care as needed.

 Confirmation of pregnancy must be documented with a positive pregnancy test and/or ultrasound.
-Pregnancy dating must be verified to be within the limits of the facility medication abortion protocol. - Recommendation 6.6.1.
-If an ultrasound has been performed and an intrauterine gestation has not been confirmed, the medication abortion regimen should be offered concurrently with evaluation for pregnancy of unknown location, as outlined in CPG Section 8 Management of Pregnancy of Uncertain Location.
+Pregnancy dating must be verified to be within the limits of the facility medication abortion protocol.

+If an ultrasound has been performed and an intrauterine gestation has not been confirmed, the medication abortion regimen should be offered concurrently with evaluation for pregnancy of unknown location, as outlined in CPG Section 9 Management of Pregnancy of Uncertain Location.
-Standard 6.7.

 IUDs must be removed prior to proceeding with medication abortion.

-Recommendation 6.7.1.
 If an IUD cannot be removed without delaying the medication abortion, the patient should be offered a uterine aspiration.

-- Standard 6.8.
-An evidence-based medication abortion regimen must be used. - Recommendation 6.8.1.
-Where legally available and accessible, mifepristone and misoprostol should be used.(12-14) - Recommendation 6.8.2.
-A dose of 200 mg of mifepristone is recommended for combined mifepristone-misoprostol regimens.(2) - Option 6.8.2.1.
-Mifepristone may be taken outside the clinic setting.(15) - Recommendation 6.8.3.
-For medication abortion, oral mifepristone and vaginal, buccal, or sublingual misoprostol are recommended for gestations through 70 days.(16-21) - Recommendation 6.8.4.
-For medication abortion at 71 through 77 days, the regimen should include a second dose of misoprostol, 800 mcg, four hours after the first misoprostol dose.(22) - Recommendation 6.8.5.
-For medication abortion at 64-70 days, the regimen may include a second dose of misoprostol, 800 mcg, four hours after the first misoprostol dose.(23)
+An evidence-based medication abortion regimen must be used.

+Where legally available and accessible, mifepristone and misoprostol should be used.(12-14)

+A dose of 200mg of mifepristone is recommended for combined mifepristonemisoprostol regimens.(2)

+Mifepristone may be taken outside the clinic setting.(15)

+For medication abortion, oral mifepristone and vaginal, buccal, or sublingual misoprostol are recommended for gestations through 70 days.(16-21)

+For medication abortion at 71 through 77 days, the regimen should include a second dose of misoprostol, 800mcg, four hours after the first misoprostol dose.(22)

+For medication abortion at 64-70 days, the regimen may include a second dose of misoprostol, 800mcg, four hours after the first misoprostol dose.(23)

-Recommendation 6.8.6.
-Where mifepristone is either not legally available or inaccessible, misoprostol-alone regimens or other evidence-based regimens may be offered.(24, 25)
+Where mifepristone is either not legally available or inaccessible, misoprostol-alone regimens or other evidence-based regimens may be offered.(24-27) See discussion for more information.

+People can safely manage early medication abortion on their own.

+People who self-manage abortion may need support from providers at different stages in the abortion process, including determining eligibility, understanding the regimen, accessing effective medications, and managing follow-up or complications.

+People who self-manage abortion, along with those who support them through the process, should not be criminalized for their actions.

-- Standard 6.9.
-Misoprostol with or without mifepristone can be used for management of pregnancy loss. - Recommendation 6.9.1.
-Mifepristone and misoprostol are more effective than misoprostol alone for patients with an anembryonic gestation or who have embryonic or fetal demise (26,27). - Standard 6.10.
-Analgesia or other comfort measures must be discussed and offered as needed. - Recommendation 6.10.1.
-Non-steroidal anti-inflammatories such as ibuprofen are more effective than acetaminophen for pain control.(28)
+Misoprostol with or without mifepristone can be used for management of pregnancy loss.

+Mifepristone and misoprostol are more effective than misoprostol alone for patients with an anembryonic gestation or who have embryonic or fetal demise.(28, 29)

+Analgesia or other comfort measures must be discussed and offered as needed.

+Non-steroidal anti-inflammatories such as ibuprofen are more effective than acetaminophen for pain control.(30)

-Recommendation 6.10.2.
-The risk of routine narcotic analgesics for pain management may outweigh the benefits (29-31)
+The risk of routine narcotic analgesics for pain management may outweigh the benefits.(31-33)